nazimboudeffa/legal-iptv/README.md

 Those are the channels that I am to see if they work

-You can use IP Smarters PRO for example and load the m3u files
+You can use IPTV Smarters PRO for example and load the m3u files without using Xtream Codes